 - Stir together the maple syrup and vinegar.

-Side Dishes That Go Well With Bacon Wrapped Chicken
+What Goes Well With Bacon Wrapped Chicken Breast?

 - Salad.
 Enjoy bacon wrapped chicken with a side of Grilled Corn Salad with Avocado and Tomato or Pesto Potato Salad.

 - Rice.
 Serve this chicken over a bed of Lemon Rice or Broccoli Rice Casserole.

 - Mac and Cheese.
 Bacon wrapped chicken breast with cheese is amazing!
 Pair this dish with Instant Pot Mac and Cheese for a meal the entire family will enjoy!
 The Ultimate Creamy Mac & Cheese (4 Ways!) in my cookbook is delicious too.